adaltas/node-csv/readme.md

 Unless you specify the `columns` read option, `data` are provided as arrays, otherwise they are objects with keys matching columns names.

 When the returned value is an array, the fields are merge in order.
 When the returned value is an object, it will search for the `columns` property in the write or in the read options and smartly order the values.
 If no `columns` options are found, it will merge the values in their order of appearance.
-When the returned value is a string, it directly sent to the destination source and it is your responsibility to delimit, quote, escape or define line breaks.
+When the returned value is a string, it is directly sent to the destination source and it is your responsibility to delimit, quote, escape or define line breaks.

 Example of transform returning a string